< Back to results

 Why study this degree at UNSW?

 When you study electrical engineering at UNSW, you’ll join a world-renowned engineering faculty and the largest electrical engineering school in Australia.
-UNSW Engineering consistently ranks as a top engineering faculty in Australia and globally, placing #49 in the 2023 QS World University Rankings.
+UNSW Engineering consistently ranks as a top Engineering faculty in Australia and globally.
+We're ranked 1st in Australia and 31st globally for Engineering and Technology by QS World University Rankings by Subject, 2024.

 The benefits of studying with the School of Electrical Engineering and Telecommunications at UNSW are vast and include: